shadyemad2/GitOps-ci-cd-with-Jenkins-and-Argocd/README.md

 # 🚀 GitOps CI/CD with Jenkins and ArgoCD

-This project demonstrates a complete GitOps workflow using **Jenkins** for continuous integration and **ArgoCD** for continuous deployment on a Kubernetes cluster (Minikube).
+This project demonstrates a complete GitOps workflow using **Jenkins** for continuous integration and **ArgoCD** for continuous deployment on a Kubernetes cluster.

 ## 📸 Screenshots